-The objective of the audit was to review the systems and controls in place for ensuring that there is a current HR Strategy which is fit for purpose.
+Page 1 Executive Summary - HR Strategy, Use of Resources and Succession Planning there is a current HR Strategy which is fit for purpose.
 The audit will also review the controls in place to ensure that resources are used efficiently and succession planning is undertaken.